srimangithubin/bank-marketing-decision-tree/README.md

 If a node contains only one class, entropy is 0.
 If a node contains a balanced mix of classes, entropy is higher.

-In this project, an Entropy-based Decision Tree was trained to compare its performance against the Gini-based Decision Tree.
+In this project, an Entropy-based Decision Tree was trained and compared with the Gini-based Decision Tree.

 ---